 Previous winners and finalists

-Elena Dieckman and Ryan Robinson from Imperial College London are the 2016 Low Carbon Entrepreneur winners.
+Elena Dieckman and Ryan Robinson from Imperial College London were the 2016 Low Carbon Entrepreneur winners.
 Their idea, Aeropowder, is a composite made from feather waste.
 It uses the unique properties of feathers to create insulating materials for housing.
+Since winning the competition they have gone on to win numeropus other comprtitions including NAUCE Varsity Pitch, Shell LiveWIRE and they have also been featured on the Forbes 30 under 30 Europe list for Social Entrepreneurs.

 For a full list of the ten finalists and their ideas see Summaries of 2016 finalist ideas.

-Solveiga's Bump Mark is a new expiry label which goes bad exactly when the food inside the package does.
+Solveiga's Bump Mark, which has recently been rebranded as Mimica, is a new expiry label which goes bad exactly when the food inside the package does.
 Just run your finger across the label, if it is smooth you are good to go, if it is bumpy then be cautious.
 This new labelling aims to reduce food waste by telling us more about the state of our packaged food.

 Caroline and Vivien are also helping to reduce waste with their online clothes swapping website Clotho London.
 Students drop off their unwanted clothes at 4 university locations and gain credit to spend on the website.
 The clothes are then sorted and highest quality items are listed for sale letting people refresh their wardrobes as often as they like but keeping waste low.